markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ![Responsive navigation text shrinking too small](assets/lesson-2/800-header-small.jpg)

-We're done with the entire `<header>` for now, so now is a good time to save our work in our `flexbox` branch using Git and we'll move onto the rest of our site's layout, starting with the `footer`!
-But first, if you'd liked o reinforce some knowledge in how to use flexbox, check out a game called [Flexbox Froggy!](https://flexboxfroggy.com/)
+We're done with the entire `<header>` for now, so now is a good time to save our work in our `flexbox` branch using Git and we'll move onto the rest of our site's layout, starting with the `<footer>`!
+But first, if you'd liked to reinforce some knowledge in how to use flexbox, check out a game called [Flexbox Froggy!](https://flexboxfroggy.com/)

 > **Deep Dive:** Absolute vs. Relative CSS Values
 >